DevStation-Alumni/rugby-scout-client/README.md

 * This front end provides a client web application that allows an authenticated user to create and update a profile and stats for to show their achievments to rugby recruiters.
 It also alows any user to view player profiles, stats and rankings.

-# Technologies
-The primary technologies leveraged in the front-end of this app include:
-- React
-- Redux
-- React BootStrap
-- HTLM5
-- Jest/Enzyme/Sinon
-- SCSS

  # Current Version (1.0.0)
   * The current version of this program is designed to create, save, update and display  a stats and profiles for rugby players.